-A new study reveals exercise can help women taking breast cancer medicine to tolerate the drugs, and suffering from joint pains, muscle aches, hot flashes, and nausea.
+A new study reveals exercise can help women, taking breast cancer medicine to tolerate the drugs, suffering from join pains, muscle aches, hot flashes, and nausea.

 NBC News reported 1.7 million women around the world are diagnosed with breast cancer globally.

-Researchers used 121 postmenopausal women taking forms of aromatase inhibitors and complained of joint pain for a pain survey.
+Researchers used 121 postmenopausal women taking forms of aromatase inhibitors and complained of join pain on a pain survey.
 Half of the women were given two supervised strength training sessions in addition to 150 minutes of aerobatic exercise per week.
 The rest were given advice on the importance of exercising and did their usual exercise rituals.

 After a year, there was a significant drop in the joint pain of those given supervised strength training than the ones that were not.
 This is the first study with exercise geared toward aromatase users.

 Photo courtesy of Wikimedia Commons.